dataluscorp/browser/docs/code-quality/coding-style/coding_style_java.rst

       a fixed indent), may require shifting the code every time the line changes, resulting in spurious whitespace changes.

--  For additional specifics on Firefox for Android, see the `Coding Style guide for Firefox on
+-  For additional specifics on Datalus for Android, see the `Coding Style guide for Datalus on
    Android <https://wiki.mozilla.org/Mobile/Fennec/Android#Coding_Style>`__.
 -  The `Android Coding
    Style <https://source.android.com/source/code-style.html>`__ has some